 But what is "Core Wars" to begin with?
 It is a programming game, running several programs (called warriors) in a simulated computer, with the goal of terminating all other programs or surviving as long as possible.
 Warriors-programs are written in an assembly language called Redcode.
 Have a look at www.corewars.org to learn more about the game.
 The demo video of our implementation is provided below.

 Once all students had found their groups we were given a very specific project and a number of "far away" deadlines.
-Knowing about the typical tendency of students to delay every task as long as possible, I decided to suggest myself for role of "Team Manager", as our team was required to manage itself, and we had to assign roles and responsibilities to everyone.
-I made sure everyone knew what to do next within his specific domain and set up a schedule for our scrum meetings.
-At first everything went well, since all the basic interfaces were implemented as discussed with everyone.
+Then we were asked assign roles and responsibilities to everyone in the team.
+My group made me responsible for team management along with my programing tasks.
+Knowing about the typical tendency of students to delay tasks as long as possible, I made sure everyone knew what to do next within his specific domain and set up a schedule for our scrum meetings.
+At first everything went well, since all the basic interfaces were implemented on time and as discussed with in the team.
 However, later in the project the perfectionism of some of my group members slowed them down dramatically.

-Although the delays had no impact on my programming work at the time, I realized that I had to intervene before we missed out on deadlines.
-By assigning my quickest group members to support the slower ones, we got up to speed again.
-Positively redirecting the emotional tensions between group members as the going got tough, gave strength to the group though it was challenging to me.
+The delays had no impact on my programming work at the time, however, I felt it was best to intervene before we missed out on deadlines.
+Assigning the quickest group members to support the slower ones, got us up to speed again.
+I tried to help channel the emotional tensions between group members into productive meetings.
+As the going got tough, this gave strength to the group, though it was at times challenging.
 I can say, that I learned a lot during the project.